dmarkey/op-aws-vault/README.md

 You can add as many roles as you wish.

-Finally, you need to tag the item as `aws-credential` this allows `op-aws-vault` to find it.
+Finally, you need to tag the item as `aws-credentials` - this allows `op-aws-vault` to find it.

 ## Usage